peacewalker122/e2e-chat/README.md

 4) **deploy/**
 This is the directory that will be used to deploy the app to a server.
 It contains the configuration for the docker-compose and the traefik configuration

+5) **.github/**
+This is the directory that will be used to deploy the app to a server.
+It contains the configuration to running the github-action workflow for create & deploying the app.

 ## How to use
 1) create the virtual environment for the server first
 ```bash